AmbientRun/Ambient/docs/src/runtime_internals/contributing.md

 ### Documentation

 - `CHANGELOG.md`: Document the addition of the new supported type.
-- `docs/src/reference/ambient.sample.toml`: Document the new type in the sample TOML file.
-- `docs/src/reference/project.md`: Document the new type in the components section.
+- `docs/src/reference/ember.md`: Document the new type in the components section.

 ## Golden image tests